 National Assessment of Educational Progress (NAEP)

-Divisions and schools that receive Title I funds must distribute their parental involvement policy to parents of students in Title I programs.
+Districts and schools that receive Title I funds must distribute their parental involvement policy to parents of students in Title I programs.
 Refer to School Board Policy IGBC, Parental Involvement (page 11).

 Postsecondary Education and Employment Data

 Each school board’s career and technical education program must include annual notice on its website to enrolled high school students and their parents of the availability of the postsecondary education and employment data published by the State Council of Higher Education and the opportunity for such students to obtain a nationally recognized career readiness certificate at a local public high school, comprehensive community college or workforce center.
 The Richmond Public Schools CTE website is available.

 PPRA (Protection of Pupil Rights Amendment)

 The PPRA requires school divisions to provide notice of their policy controlling the administration of surveys on certain sensitive topics including political or religious beliefs and behavior involving sex or illegal conduct.
 This notice must be given directly to the parents of students enrolled in the division.
 The notice must be given at least annually at the beginning of the school year and within a reasonable time after any substantive change in the policy.
 View School Board Policy KFB, Administration of Surveys and Questionnaires.

 In addition, divisions must also directly notify parents, at least annually at the beginning of the school year, of the specific or approximate dates during the school year when the following activities will occur: activities involving the collection, disclosure or use of personal information collected from students for the purpose of marketing or selling that information; the administration of any survey concerning sensitive information; any nonemergency, invasive physical examination or screening.

 Promotion, Retention and Remediation Policies